-Prerequisite(s): FI 305 Note: Formerly: FI 320
+PREQ: FI 305.
+Formerly FI 320.

 Introduces students to important topics in bond, equity and options markets.
 To this end, the course focuses on issues surrounding the nature and functioning of these markets and the key models used in valuing securities that are traded on them.
 Students will enhance their understanding of how these markets operate to establish asset values by engaging in exercises in the Trading Room.